 Underscoring this theme there was a concern for getting it right, especially in clearly and confidently communicating with learners around certain topics, especially on gender, identity and sexuality.
 Both explicitly and implicitly, there was apparent risk-aversion and a degree of anxiety amongst some practitioners and senior leaders.
-From these perspectives, clearer links and more detailed breakdowns between the progression steps and the nature of ageappropriate provision would be beneficial.
+From these perspectives, clearer links and more detailed breakdowns between the high-level statements and the nature of age-appropriate provision would be beneficial.
 It was felt that this could provide a clearer indication of the line between appropriate and inappropriate.

 Greater detail around the precise parameters of age-appropriate provision was also felt to be beneficial in communicating with parents and carers, and the broader community.
 This includes in raising awareness and building confidence amongst some parents.
-More broadly, some of the opposition from parents and carers to the overall approach to RSE may be rooted in the principle of subsidiarity, which opens spaces for misunderstandings and misinformation about the substantive rationale and content of RSE.
+More broadly, some of the opposition from parents and carers to the overall approach to RSE may be rooted in the principle of subsidiarity, in which the pivot away from prescription opens spaces for misunderstandings and misinformation about the substantive rationale and content of RSE.
+In focus groups, parents wished to see more explicit examples of what the curriculum looked like in practice, including the activities, topics and conversations that were taking place.